Methylergometrine

-Methylergometrine, also known as methylergonovine and sold under the brand name Methergine, is a medication of the ergoline and lysergamide groups which is used as an oxytocic in obstetrics and in the treatment of migraine.
+Methylergometrine, also known as methylergonovine and sold under the brand name Methergine, is a medication of the ergoline and lysergamide groups which is used as an oxytocic in obstetrics and as an antimigraine agent in the treatment of migraine headaches.
 It reportedly produces psychedelic effects similar to those of lysergic acid diethylamide (LSD) at high doses.

-It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Obstetric use

 Methylergometrine is a smooth muscle constrictor that mostly acts on the uterus.
 It is most commonly used to prevent or control excessive bleeding following childbirth and spontaneous or elective abortion, and also to aid in expulsion of retained products of conception after a missed abortion (miscarriage in which all or part of the fetus remains in the uterus) and to help deliver the placenta after childbirth.
 It is available as tablets or injection (IM or IV) or in liquid form to be taken orally.

 Migraine

 Methylergometrine is sometimes used for both prevention and acute treatment of migraine.
 It is an active metabolite of methysergide.
 In the treatment of cluster headaches, methylergometrine has been initiated at a dose of 0.2 mg/day, rapidly increased to 0.2 mg three times per day, and increased to a maximum of 0.4 mg three times per day.